FPGAwars/apio/docs/terminology.md

   `apio devices list`.
 Install them with `apio drivers install`.

-- **FPGA** - Defines an FPGA device, either in `apio/resources/fpgas.jsonc` or a project-local `fpgas.jsonc` file.
+- **FPGA** - Defines an FPGA device, either in the Apio standard definition or a project-local `fpgas.jsonc` file.

 - **Invoke** - A third-party Python tool used to run development tasks defined in `tasks.py`.
 For example, `invoke check` runs comprehensive pre-submit